What Local Authorities can Expect from Becoming a Training Location within the South West Public Health Specialty Training Programme

 How Registrars can Contribute in a Local Authority Placement

 A typical placement in a local authority will be for about 2/2.5 years.
 Specialty Registrars work towards department and organisational objectives relevant to their training needs.
 They can lead innovative projects and develop partnerships with other organisations.
 Two local authority placements are required for Specialty Registrar’s five year training programme.
 During this time Specialty Registrars will be allowed to do shorter specialist placements or take time ‘out of programme’ e.g. to undertake research in phase 2 of training.
 Some registrars pursue academic training involving additional time working in Universities.
-The last few months of training may involve Acting Uas a Consultant.
+The last few months of training may involve Acting Up as a Consultant.

 Standards and Features of Training Locations